casaluca/SkyMapper/README.md

 plane (this is all discussed in the paper).
 Further, only stars lying within the range of applicability of the metallicity calibration have been considered, see Eq.
 (13) and (14) for these fiducials.
-These fiducials limit the lowest metallicity to -2.5 dex, so you will not find anything below this.
+These fiducials limit the lowest metallicity to -2.5 dex, so you will not find anything below this (however, because of the increasing fraction of carbon-enhanced stars below −2, there can be some stars than in fact are more metal poor, although they do not appear as such in the present calibration.
+See discussion in Section 5.1.3).
 On the metal-rich side, beware of stars above 0.5 dex.
 If you wish to relax any of these requirements, or apply different values of reddening, in Casagrande et al.
 (2018) there is all the information you need to aaply the calibrations and build your own catalogue.